semgrep/semgrep-docs/docs/semgrep-supply-chain/overview.md

 ## Next steps

-Semgrep Supply Chain automatically scans repositories that you have added to Semgrep Cloud Platform.
+Semgrep Supply Chain automatically scans repositories that you have added to Semgrep AppSec Platform.

-* After every scan, you can view your findings by [logging in to Semgrep Cloud Platform (SCP)](https://semgrep.dev/login) and navigating to [**Supply Chain**](https://semgrep.dev/orgs/-/supply-chain).
+* After every scan, you can view your findings by [logging in to Semgrep AppSec Platform](https://semgrep.dev/login) and navigating to [**Supply Chain**](https://semgrep.dev/orgs/-/supply-chain).
 * To support your security and business goals, you can [customize how Semgrep Supply Chain scans your dependencies](/semgrep-supply-chain/getting-started).
-* The SCP has features to support the [triage and remediation](/semgrep-supply-chain/triage-and-remediation) of your findings.
+* The Semgrep AppSec Platform has features to support the [triage and remediation](/semgrep-supply-chain/triage-and-remediation) of your findings.

 ### Further reading